OpenCageData/python-opencage-geocoder/README.md

 [![Build Status](https://travis-ci.com/OpenCageData/python-opencage-geocoder.svg?branch=master)](https://travis-ci.com/OpenCageData/python-opencage-geocoder)
 ![Mastodon Follow](https://img.shields.io/mastodon/follow/109287663468501769?domain=https%3A%2F%2Fen.osm.town%2F&style=social)

+## Tutorial

+You can find a [comprehensive tutorial for using this module on the OpenCage site](https://opencagedata.com/tutorials/geocode-in-python).

 ## Usage

 Supports Python 3.7 or newer.
 Use the older opencage 1.x releases if you need Python 2.7 support.